markuplint/markuplint/packages/@markuplint/rules/src/attr-equal-space-after/README.md

 ---
+title: Spaces after the equal of attribute
-title: attr-equal-space-after
+id: attr-equal-space-after
 fixable: true
+category: style
 ---

-# Spaces after the "equal" of attribute (`attr-equal-space-after`)
+# Spaces after the equal of attribute

 Warns that there is spaces **after** `=` of attribute, or that there is not spaces.
 You can also set not to allow line breaks.
 The rule of the space **before** `=` is set by [`attr-equal-space-before`](../markuplint-rule-attr-equal-space-before).